ansible-collections/ibm_zos_core/docs/source/modules/zos_job_query.rst

     | **sample**: 14:15:00

   queue_position
-    The position within the job queue where the jobs resides.
+    The position within the job queue where the job resides.

     | **type**: int
     | **sample**: 3